-The best test of a proposed scientific perspective may not be whether it pleases one's senior colleagues, but whether it is teachable to audiences with fresh open minds, such as students, or the general public.
+tive may not be whether it pleases one's senior colleagues, but whether it is teachable to audiences with fresh open minds, such as students, or the general public.

-I wish I could jump into things here and start teaching you the topics of this lecture, but there are other resources for that, such as our on-line course Logic in Action:
+I wish I could jump into things here and start teaching you the topics of this lecture, but there are other resources for that, such as our on-line course Logic in Action that can be found at www.logicinaction.org.

-www.logicinaction.org